Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Evaluation

 \section{Evaluation}

-This section empirically compares the DeepSimulator method vs. traditional DDS approaches and DL generative models in terms of the similarity of the simulated logs they generate relative to (a fold of) the original log.
+We empirically compare the DeepSimulator method vs. DDS and DL approaches in terms of the similarity of the simulated logs they generate relative to a fold of the original log.
+We also evaluate the accuracy of DeepSimulator for ``what-if" analysis tasks of modifying the case creation intesity and adding new activities to a process.